 You’ve got a brief.
 You want to come up with that big idea to blow everyone’s socks off, right?
 But how are you going to get there?
 Starting is the hardest bit.
 Then there's the carrying on bit, that can be a little tricky too.
 And that all comes before the committing and following through part.
 Don't panic.
 These 12 tried-and-tested tips from New Blood Pencil winners will help get you started, and keep you going right until your deadline.

-7. Be ruthless with your ideas; It’s nothing personal, so be very, very willing to let ideas go if they're just not working.
+It’s nothing personal, so be very, very willing to let ideas go if they're just not working.

 11. Don't settle.